dortania/OpenCore-Install-Guide/config-HEDT/skylake-x.md

    * Reuse original hibernate memory map, only needed for certain legacy hardware
 * **EnableSafeModeSlide**: YES
    * Allows for slide values to be used in Safemode
-* **EnableWriteUnprotector**: YES
+* **EnableWriteUnprotector**: NO
-   * Removes write protection from CR0 register during their execution
+   * Removes write protection from CR0 register during their execution, should not be used with the combination of `RebuildAppleMemoryMap` and `SyncRuntimePermissions` unless you recieve early kernel panics
 * **ForceExitBootServices**: NO
    * Ensures ExitBootServices calls succeeds even when MemoryMap has changed, don't use unless necessary
-* **ProtectCsmRegion**: NO
+* **ProtectMemoryRegion**: NO
-   * Needed for fixing artefacts and sleep-wake issues, AvoidRuntimeDefrag resolves this already so avoid this quirk unless necessary
+   * Needed for fixing artefacts and sleep-wake issues, generally only needed on very old firmwares
 * **ProtectSecureBoot**: NO
    * Fixes secureboot keys on MacPro5,1 and Insyde firmwares
 * **ProtectUefiServices**: NO
-   * Protects UEFI services from being overridden by the firmware, mainly relevant for VMs, Icelake and certain Coffeelake systems
+   * Protects UEFI services from being overridden by the firmware, mainly relevant for VMs, Icelake and newer Coffeelake systems
 * **ProvideCustomSlide**: YES
    * If there's a conflicting slide value, this option forces macOS to use a pseudo-random value.
 Needed for those receiving `Only N/256 slide values are usable!` debug message
+* **RebuildAppleMemoryMap**: YES
+   * Generates Memory Map compatible with macOS, recommended over using `EnableWriteUnprotector` on Skylake and newer
 * **SetupVirtualMap**: YES
    * Fixes SetVirtualAddresses calls to virtual addresses
-* **ShrinkMemoryMap**: NO
-   * Needed for systems with large memory maps that don't fit, don't use unless necessary
 * **SignalAppleOS**: NO
    * Tricks the hardware into thinking its always booting macOS, mainly benifitial for MacBook Pro's with dGPUs as booting Windows won't allow for the iGPU to be used
+* **SyncRuntimePermissions**: YES
+    * Fixes alignment with MAT tables and required to boot Windows and Linux with MAT tables, also recommended for macOS.
+Mainly relevant for Skylake and newer

 ## DeviceProperties